Predators add Stamkos, Marchessault in blockbuster moves; NHL teams drop $900M in free agent frenzy

-Stamkos said he was signing with the Predators, leaving Tampa Bay after 16 seasons that included winning the Stanley Cup twice and making two other trips to the final.
-Terms were not immediately known, but Stamkos reportedly will get $32 million over four years.
+Stamkos left Tampa Bay after 16 seasons that included winning the Stanley Cup twice and making two other trips to the final.
+He signed a four-year contract with Nashville worth $32 million.

-“It’s not for a lack of effort on my side (to try) to make things work out in Tampa, but it’s not fair to Nashville for me to sit here and say I really wanted to be in Tampa,” Stamkos said on TSN in Canada.
-“Everyone knows I did.
-It didn’t work out, and I’m just as thrilled to be joining the Nashville Predators for a multitude of reasons.
-You can see by how aggressive they’ve been today that their commitment to winning is second to none.”
+“When I became GM of the Predators, I said many times that I was looking to add ‘serial winners’ to our franchise, and there is perhaps no one who fits that mold more than Steven Stamkos,” general manager Barry Trotz said.
+“We’re incredibly excited to sign a Hall of Fame player and person on what is now a massive day for the future of our organization.
+Having twice won the Stanley Cup as a captain, Steven is a proven winner and leader who will make us a better team on the ice with his production and in the locker room as someone for our younger players to learn from."

 Marchessault, the 2023 playoff MVP and another standout veteran forward, got a five-year deal worth $27.5 million, according to a person familiar with the contract.
 The Predators also signed defenseman Brady Skjei to a $49 million, seven-year contract and goaltender Scott Wedgewood to a $3 million, two-year contract, according to two others with knowledge of the moves.